-The financial results for the nine and three months ended September 30, 2021 are representative of a light industrial organization that continues to build the Company's brand through the research and design, development and marketing of a diverse range of rail and automotive transportation equipment.
+The financial results for the year ended December 31, 2021 are representative of a light industrial organization that continues to build the Company's brand through the research, development and marketing of a diverse range of rail and automotive transportation equipment.
 Kelso currently generates its revenues from the sales of equipment in the rail tank car industry.
-Kelso's financial performance is reliant on tank car business activity which was severely impacted by COVID-19 in 2020 and 2021.
+Kelso's financial performance is reliant on tank car business activity which was severely impacted by COVID-19 throughout 2021.